 Other suggestions included calls for governmental action via Ofsted (the Office for Standards Education, Children’s Services and Skills), which might review school gradings.
 It could also use its influence to showcase prosperous, creative careers to young people.

-While addressing the root cause(s), developing a long-term strategy and implementing plans will continue to be vital, nearshoring taps into an available pool of qualified, skilled and experienced staff who are available right now.
+While addressing the root cause(s), developing a long-term strategy and implementing plans will continue to be vital, another solution you might try short and long term is nearshoring, it works by tapping into an available pool of qualified, skilled and experienced staff who are available right now.
 In other words, careful IT outsourcing delivers solutions today, by deploying expert team workers who can hit the ground running.

-Nowadays, forward-thinking client organisations are making the most of this flexible, modern solution.
-These satisfied companies have seen how nearshoring provides competent, knowledgeable workers who make an early contribution and innovate IT within their industry.
+Depending on the company Nearshoring can help to provide competent, knowledgeable workers who make an early contribution and innovate IT within their industry.